dwalker109/aoc-2023/README.md

 Again, not too tricky and ultimately satisfying.
 After parsing the hands into structs, implementing the Ord/PartialOrd traits on them makes sorting hands easy.
 Part two necessitated a few tweaks but a simple "mode" enum made those easy to implement too.

+## Day 8: Haunted Wasteland

+A maths one.
+I find these a bit frustrating because my maths is waaaaaaaay to weak to work out patterns like the one required here - LCM.
+Part 1 was fine, and my part 2 was a reasonable extension of that, but it never completes because you really need the maths trick to do it.
+I had to look at hints, which feels cheap.
+I used a lib to calculate LCM because I'd just be copying an impl verbatim anyway, and this is probably what I'd do in the real world tbh.